milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 1.10: Cloud Scheduler time-field formatting information

 In order to collect the data from the bucket, you need a python script and link your google credentials to said script.
-You can find mine [here LINKKKKKKKKKKKKKK](), the filename is frombucket.py.
-You won't find my credentials though cuz that stuff is private, if you want you can get your own under your gmail account its free.
+You can find mine [here](python_scripts/frombucket.py), the filename is frombucket.py.
+You won't find my credentials though cuz that stuff is private.
+If you want, you can get your own under your gmail account, its free.

 That wraps up Chapter 1, let's move on to object detection in Chapter 2.